Policies and Publication Ethics

-Allegations of research misconduct should be address (anonymous or non-anonymous) to the editors-in-chief (email@example.com).
+Allegations of research misconduct should be addresses (anonymously or non-anonymously) to the editors-in-chief (firstname.lastname@example.org).
 If the Editors-in-Chief decide that there is sufficient evidence to support the claim they will investigate it following the appropriate guidelines from the Committee on Publication Ethics (COPE).
-In any case, the Journal will protect the Whistleblower's identity.
+In any case, the journal will protect the whistleblower's identity.

 CPE uses Crossref’s Similarity Check service to screen articles for originality.
-Prior to publication, CPE articles are checkecd against a huge corpus of published research papers (including open access as well as restricted/payed articles), online documents, and other sources.
-Based on a detailed Similaity Report editor(s) are able to evaluate the originality of the manuscript and prevent publication of plagiasized content.
+Prior to publication, CPE articles are checked against a huge corpus of published research papers (including open access as well as restricted/paid articles), online documents, and other sources.
+Based on a detailed similarity report editor(s) are able to evaluate the originality of the manuscript and prevent publication of plagiarized content.
 Read more at Crossresf's Similarity Check & Reseachers page.

 This journal ensures the long-term availability of its contents by partnering with CLOCKSS.
 CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit.